What are Investment Strategies?

-Here are few investing tips for beginners which should be kept in mind before investing.
+Here are a few investing tips for beginners, which should be kept in mind before investing.

 - Portfolio Optimization: Select the best portfolio out of the set of portfolios which meet your objective.
 The portfolio which gives maximum return at the lowest possible risk is an ideal portfolio.

 - Best Advisor/Consultancy: Find yourself a good consulting firm or brokerage firm.
 They will guide and give consultation regarding where and how to invest so that you meet your investment objectives.